 As for legal entities, the Lex Koller considers entities to be non-residents if they are:

 - Incorporated abroad, even if they are held by Swiss citizens.

 - Registered in Switzerland but under foreign control, whether corporations or partnerships.
 Foreign control applies when non-residents hold more than one-third of the capital of the company or have more than one-third of the voting rights.
 Moreover, foreign control is assumed when non-residents provide significant debt capital to an entity.

-The Lex Koller distinguishes several types of real estate including (i) primary residences, (ii) holiday homes, (iii) secondary residences and (iv) commercial properties.
+The Lex Koller distinguishes several types of real estate including (i) primary residences, (ii) holiday homes and (iii) commercial properties.